 \subsubsection{Benefits}

 Any digital business strategy should keep value-creation in mind \citep{bharadwaj2013digital}.
-By implementing AI systems we create value for either the customer or internally for the business.
-In this phase, we ask ourselves what value will be created by each of the AI projects.
+The aim of developing any AI system should be to create value for either the customer or internally for the business.
+In this phase, the organization should explore what value will be created by each of the AI projects.
 Examples of added value include a more secure banking experience, personalized shopping recommendations, and health alerts based on biometric feedback from a smartwatch.
-Ideally, these are captured the KPIs, but they may be broader and harder to measure.
+Ideally, these are captured by the KPIs, but they may be broader and harder to measure.